amnatp/shark-fin/BRD.md

 - Auditing: Viewer placeholder; not all events captured; no tamper resistance.
 - Performance: Not tuned for large datasets (> a few thousand rows) or pagination.
 - Import/Export: Limited to JSON export for airline sheet; other import/export flows are backlog.
-- Workflow Gaps: Director approval does not persist or change state beyond UI feedback.
+- Workflow Gaps: Director approval does not persist or change state beyond UI feedback; vendor close action does not enforce completeness across all lines; no SLA timers.
 - Numbering: No location-based structured ID scheme yet (random IDs used).

 ### 16.4 Items Shown As UI Controls But Not Production-Complete